 As a freelancer, it’s somewhat difficult to learn the outcome of many of the jobs that I do, as we’re rarely kept informed after we submit our work.
-I do try to keep up with as many as I can, though, and as of Summer 2022, I am aware of over seventy successful naming, tagline, and verbal branding efforts.
+I do try to keep up with as many as I can, though, and as of Spring 2024, I am aware of over eighty successful naming, tagline, and verbal branding efforts.
 Here are just a few worth mentioning, included with permission of the agencies with whom I was collaborating.

 …